 |Minimum Deposit||$200 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)||$100 (or equivalent)|

-Royal Mail’s large retail investor base means it’s likely to remain in the headlines for some time.
-Opinion is divided as to whether Royal Mail is a ‘buy’ or a ‘sell’ and the wild share price moves reflect this.
+IDS's large retail investor base means it’s likely to remain in the headlines for some time.
+Opinion is divided as to whether the stock is a ‘buy’ or a ‘sell’ and the wild share price moves reflect this.

-There are a large number of shareholders waiting for price to recover to levels where they can exit their legacy positions, but those who are new to the situation and not holding loss-making positions face a more exciting proposition.
-Nothing is ever guaranteed but now looks as good a time as any to step in and buy Royal Mail shares.
+There are a large number of shareholders waiting for the price to recover to levels where they can exit their legacy positions, but those who are new to the situation and not holding loss-making positions face a more exciting proposition.
+Nothing is ever guaranteed, and investors should always carefully assess a company before making a decision on whether to buy the shares.